Schaumburg Alimony Lawyer

 In certain situations, alimony payments can be changed.
-This is often necessary if one spouse, particularly the spouse receiving alimony, gets remarried, or becomes disabled.
-It also may be necessary in cases of new jobs or loss of jobs.
+This is often necessary if one spouse, particularly the spouse receiving alimony, gets remarried or becomes disabled.
+It also may be necessary in cases of new jobs or loss of employment.

 It is important that, at the time of your divorce, the correct language be included in your marital settlement agreement to provide for such a potential situation.
 At the time of your divorce, we will see that the necessary language is included, and if a change needs to be made later on, we can help you make it.

 Schedule a Free Legal Appointment Today in Schaumburg

 When you meet with attorney Robert M. Kaplan to discuss your divorce, he will ask you questions to learn more about how alimony may factor in your situation.
 He will need to know about your current employment status, your annual salary, your professional skills and education, your health, your career prospects and goals, your monthly expenses, and your standard of living within your marriage.